PROJXON/PROJXON-HRIS/README.md

 # Solution Overview
 This is a Human Resources Information System (HRIS) originally built for internal usage by Momentum Intership Program employees and the Human Resources department.
 The HRIS consists of a desktop application that allows users to interact with a server and database hosted on AWS.
-The HRIS manages employee records and job candidates, and syncs data to the cloud.
+The HRIS manages employee records and job candidates and syncs that data to the cloud.

 ## Tech Stack
 - **Frontend**: Avalonia with WebView, Community Toolkit MVVM, Refit